Reid Detmers: 2024

 Following the departure of two-way player Shohei Ohtani in the 2023–24 offseason, the Angels returned to a traditional five-man pitching rotation that allowed Detmers and other starters to pitch more frequently.
 Detmers made his first start of the season on March 31 against the Baltimore Orioles at Camden Yards, pitching five innings and allowing one run with seven strikeouts in the team's first win of the season.
 Detmers was optioned to Triple-A Salt Lake after giving up five runs to the Seattle Mariners on June 1.
 He was recalled to the Angels on September 1 after allowing only three runs in his last twenty-one innings pitched.

 2025

 Detmers pitched primarily out of the bullpen for Los Angeles in 2025, compiling a 5-3 record and 3.96 ERA with 80 strikeouts and three saves across 63 2/3 innings pitched.
 On September 11, 2025, Detmers was placed on the injured list due to left elbow inflammation.
 He was transferred to the 60-day injured list the following day, officially ending his season.

+2026

+Detmers switched back to being a starter for Los Angeles in 2026.
+On May 24, 2026, after having ceded a career-high eight runs in 5 2/3 innings in his previous start against the Athletics, Detmers recorded a career-high 14 strikeouts against the Texas Rangers, pitching eight innings of one-run ball with no walks in a no decision.